wolicodes/mmr-checklist/README.md

 # MMR Checklist

-Checklist of items for Majora's Mask Randomizer.
+Checklist of items for Majora's Mask Randomizer, no library nor framework.
 Saves progress in localStorage.

 Only supports S3 settings for now (might change in the future).